EnigmaCurry/rust-axum-template/README.md

 ## Releasing your app

-When you are ready to release your app, see [DEVELOPMENT.md](template/DEVELOPMENT.md), a copy of which has been included in your new git repository's root.
+See [DEVELOPMENT.md](template/DEVELOPMENT.md) for instructions on the release process, a copy of this file has been included in your new git repository's root.